-David Krivanek was formerly Associate Editor of openDemocracy and editor of the Can Europe Make It? debate.
-He currently works for an international organisation in Beirut.
-He is also editor ofdigitaLiberties.
+David Krivanek is an Associate Editor of openDemocracy, and edits the digitaLiberties debate.
+He was previously editor of Can Europe Make It?, and currently works for an international organisation in Beirut.

 Strong civil mobilization fronted by the think tank Justitia prevented the Danish government from introducing unbridled mass surveillance.
 Justitia's Executive Director tells us how they achieved this.